Weather for schools

 We invited schools teaching 7 to 11 year olds from all corners of the UK to enter a competition to be selected as one of the ten schools taking part in WOW Schools.
 The 10 winning schools have been taking part in this pilot project for the past year.

 - West Town Primary Academy, Cambridgeshire

 - Penglais School, Wales

-As part of the prize, the winning schools have been provided with high-tech observation equipment in order to feed in real time weather observations for their location into the Weather Observation Website (WOW).
+As part of the prize, the winning schools were provided with high-tech observation equipment in order to feed in real time weather observations for their location into the Weather Observation Website (WOW).
 The observation data provided by the schools will help build on our unique position to use these observations to improve weather forecasts and warnings for all.

-Schools have also been provided with bespoke educational materials to enable their students to develop skills relating to the meteorological data they are collecting.
+Schools were also provided with bespoke educational materials to enable their students to develop skills relating to the meteorological data they are collecting.
 Students will use a combination of physical observation methods and automated technology to record weather observations as part of their studies, allowing them to make practical measurements, analyse information and share their data via WOW.